-- Be aware of their statutory obligation under the 2005 Act. - Report to the Safety Officer any person abusing facilities and equipment. - Report to the Safety Officer any defects in equipment. - Any customer that recklessly endangers his / herself as well as other persons may be subject to disciplinary action by the Executive Committee.
+- Report to the Safety Representative / Safety Officer any person abusing facilities and equipment. - Report to the Safety Representative / Safety Officer any defects in equipment. - Any member of the Club Community that recklessly endangers his / her as well as other persons may be subject to disciplinary action by the Executive Committee. - Comply with the Policy & Code of Behaviour for all Persons Working with Young People & the Clubs Code of Conduct. - Comply with any relevant legislation regarding the use, operation and working at, on or in the club facilities.

-4.14 Safety Conduct
+4.12 Safety Conduct